A Trusted Friend in a Complicated World

 Good for: Contemporary books

 Robin Reads is a book-promotion service that works with authors to get books into the hands of readers.
 And it does that by offering major discounts on contemporary titles, with lots of new releases included.
 Luckily for you, many of those are available for free.
 You have to act fast, though—once the daily deals are emailed to subscribers, they’re good for only 24 hours.
-To access your book, just click the link and use your Amazon account to either read in the Kindle Cloud Reader or download onto your e-reader or Kindle app.
+To access your book, just click the link and use your Amazon account to either read in the Kindle Cloud Reader or download it onto your Kindle device or app.

 Pros: